Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: The Economic Gains of Interpretable Prediction

-The three sets of GRS tests reveal how the CB-APM relates to the traditional factor space.
-First, consensus-based factor-mimicking portfolios do not fully price the classic benchmark portfolios, which indicates that the latent consensus dimensions do not function as close substitutes for the core priced factors.
-Second, the ability of traditional factor models to price CB-APM–generated portfolios deteriorates as the consensus-bottleneck becomes more stringent, implying that the model's predictive signals progressively move outside the span of standard linear characteristics.
-This behavior is consistent with the broader view that, while the priced dimension of the SDF is relatively low, flexible methods can uncover structured forms of return heterogeneity that improve portfolio efficiency \citep{cong2025growing} without reproducing the canonical factors directly.
-Third, portfolios sorted on individual consensus dimensions exhibit moderate but non-negligible pricing errors, suggesting that the learned signals contain meaningful information about expected returns but do not themselves constitute a new standalone factor system.
+The set of GRS tests reveals how the CB-APM relates to the traditional factor space.
+First, the ability of traditional factor models to price CB-APM–generated portfolios deteriorates as the consensus-bottleneck becomes more stringent, implying that the model's predictive signals progressively move outside the span of standard linear characteristics.
+This behavior is consistent with the broader view that, while the priced dimension of the SDF is relatively low, flexible methods can uncover structured forms of return heterogeneity that improve portfolio efficiency \parencite{cong2025growing} without reproducing the canonical factors directly.
+Second, portfolios sorted on individual consensus dimensions exhibit moderate but non-negligible pricing errors, suggesting that the learned signals contain meaningful information about expected returns but do not themselves constitute a new standalone factor system.

 This finding crucially aligns with the emerging methodological consensus that traditional characteristic–based sorting procedures fundamentally fail to capture the full mean–variance efficient (MVE) frontier due to their neglect of nonlinearity and asymmetric characteristic interactions.
-Recent goal-oriented machine learning approaches—most notably the Panel Tree (P-Tree) framework \citep{cong2025growing} and the Asset Pricing Tree (AP-Tree) framework \citep{bryzgalova2025forest}—demonstrate that test assets constructed by explicitly optimizing for SDF spanning or mean--variance efficiency are substantially harder to price with conventional factor models, often yielding extremely high GRS statistics.
+Recent goal-oriented machine learning approaches—most notably the Panel Tree (P-Tree) framework \parencite{cong2025growing} and the Asset Pricing Tree (AP-Tree) framework \parencite{bryzgalova2025forest}—demonstrate that test assets constructed by explicitly optimizing for SDF spanning or mean--variance efficiency are substantially harder to price with conventional factor models, often yielding extremely high GRS statistics.
 In this sense, the behavior observed in Table~\ref{tab:grs-predicted} echoes the insight that once test assets begin to reflect structured, state-dependent return heterogeneity, linear factor structures fail sharply.

 The CB-APM achieves a conceptually parallel outcome, but through an economically structured consensus-bottleneck rather than recursive partitioning rules.
 By restricting predictive content to pass through interpretable consensus dimensions, the model induces return patterns that resemble the “goal-oriented” test assets emphasized in the tree-based literature—namely, portfolios that expose deficiencies in the linear factor span precisely because they encode higher-order interactions and conditional pricing structure.
 This makes the resulting portfolios harder to price not as a flaw, but as evidence that the model recovers meaningful variation in expected returns that traditional factor models systematically miss.